LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### enableVibrationOnMessageFromRemoteUser
-Toggle vibration sound when a remote user sends a new message.
+Toggle device vibration when a remote user sends a new message.

    - **Type:** Bool
    - **Default value:** false